AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 They allow developers to make one site, not three, which **stacks its content instead of letting the content run off the side of the screen**, forcing users to scroll to the right.

-Most grid systems, including Skeleton and Bootstrap, include a responsive, mobile-first fluid grid system that appropriately scales up to 12 columns according to the screen size.
+Most grid systems, including Bootstrap, include a responsive, mobile-first fluid grid system that appropriately scales up to 12 columns according to the screen size.

 ![Numbered Grid](./images/grid_shot.png)